Arizard/less-coffee-hugo/content/resume.md

 [Read more about Precaf, Decaf and DeXML]({{< ref "projects/precaf.md" >}})

+{{< annotatedH3 "Less Coffee" "2020 to present" >}}
+{{< resumeTagGroup "Hugo" "AWS" "Web" >}}

+- Created Less Coffee - a personal website built with Hugo to publish a resumé and occasional articles.
+- Implemented an automatic deployment pipeline using GitHub Actions and AWS S3.
+- Secured static website with HTTPS using AWS CloudFront and Route 53.

 {{< annotatedH3 "Tetra" "Deputy, 2019" >}}
 {{< resumeTagGroup "Go" "AWS Lambda" "Integration" >}}